-Are we really drinking sewage and hormones?
+So are we really drinking sewage and hormones?

 When I first moved to London, I was so shocked to find out I was drinking recycled sewage.
 After some research, however, I’ve found that it’s not quite as straight forward as treated sewage going straight back into London’s water reservoirs (phew).
 BUT… after treatment, sewage does end up back in our rivers and therefore, back in our cups of tea.
 Eventually.
-Yay 😕 (Sorry to be the bearer of bad news).
+(Sorry to be the bearer of bad news)

 That’s why there’s been a lot of discussion in recent years about the presence of oestrogen in our tap water.
 With so many women on the pill, the synthetic oestrogen consumed via the pill gets peed out and it can’t be filtered out of the water (along with loads of other nasty pharmaceuticals).
 Therefore, it ends up back in our rivers, oceans, and back in our tap water.
 It’s not only causing up to 100% of male fish to change gender or become infertile in some river areas, or extinguishing some freshwater fish species all together*, it’s also apparently creating a bit of a ‘moob’ epidemic (that’s code for man-boob).

 Pretty terrifying to think about, especially when you think of the longer-term implications of these hormones and the potential effect they could have on male reproduction.
-Has anyone else read/watched The Handmaid’s Tale??!
-(It’s a little too relevant to this whole scenario).

 *info sources & further reading can be found at the bottom of this post